VidbTheAnalyst/SQL-DataCleaning-Project/README.md

 # SQL-DataCleaning-Project
-Data Cleaning project using MySQL on Layoffs dataset inspired by Alex The Analyst’s tutorial
+Data Cleaning project using MySQL on Layoffs dataset